 Continuing the long-standing tradition of Catholic beer brewing, Regis University is proud to offer the Certificate in Applied Craft Brewing.
 With support from local brewers serving on our Professional Brewing Advisory Board, we've concocted a hands-on program that will equip you with the skills to become a master brewer and certified beer judge, or simply improve your home or craft brewery skills.

-The Certificate in Applied Craft Brewing is a 12-month, part-time program.
+The Certificate in Applied Craft Brewing is a 12 to 16 month, part-time program.
+A new group of students starts twice a year, in August and January.
 Courses are taught in the evenings allowing those with full-time employment the opportunity to enroll.
 This program is perfect for those looking to refine their skills as master brewers or break into the rapidly growing craft beer industry.
 Classes are limited to 24 students to ensure every student gets to participate in laboratory exercises.

 Course topics include: